 The DNA sequence and analysis techniques, specifically Next Generation Sequencing (NGS) also indicates the presence of regulatory sequences, which are present at the extremities of the gene.
 In most of the human genes, these regions are located either near the promoter or separated by numerous kilobases near the splicers or enhancers.
 As the name suggests, the promoter region is located at the 5′ end of the gene and comprises a unique promoter sequence that indicates the starting site for the process of transcription.
 The promoter region of the gene essentially functions to bind RNA polymerase and other proteins for replication of DNA or RNA.

 In short, genes are definite lengths of DNA with specific sequences that account for the synthesis of protein.
 Getting an overview of the structure of genes is the first step towards the understanding of genetics, genomics, gene expression, cellular biology, heredity and other domains of biology.

-[Now, take just 5 minutes to look at this amazing science story: 17 Monkeys of Neuroplasticity]
+[Now that you reached here, you could just take a quick look at this amazing science story: 17 Monkeys of Neuroplasticity]

-Author Bio: Written by Ximena Rodriguez, a freelance writer with an interest in the fields of healthcare, science and lifestyle.
-Reviewed by Amit U Sinha, PhD (Machine Learning and Genomics), founder and CEO of Basepair, an online NGS analysis platform.
+Author Bio: Written by Ximena Rodriguez.
+Reviewed by Amit U Sinha, PhD (Machine Learning and Genomics), founder and CEO of Basepair – an online Next Generation Sequencing (NGS) analysis platform.
 Amit is an expert in genomics and bioinformatics, with over a decade of experience in the field.
 Amit worked as an investigator at Memorial Sloan Kettering Cancer Center, has held research faculty positions at the Dana Farber Cancer Institute and Harvard Medical School.
-Amit’s work focuses on leveraging technology to improve healthcare research.

 √ A Courteous Call: If You Enjoyed this, Please Share it on Facebook or Twitter or LinkedIn below.